The itinerary for the next day was devoted to cathedral-hopping.

 I mean, I guess I’m aware of them, I’ve heard of them… but I mean I don’t think I’ve ever actually…you know… seen a… a real…

-Earl probably had something for breakfast, but after that moment his stomach was effectively empty.
+Earl probably had something for breakfast that morning, but after that moment his stomach was effectively empty.
 Luckily, neither the staff in Blachernae nor Dolmabahçe noticed him ruining the fine upholstery or the two-hundred year old carpeting in either palace.

 So the Grey Wolves did it, they ah… whatever they were trying to do.